Smoothed Analysis of the Koml\'os Conjecture: Rademacher Noise: Introduction

-The best known upper bounds for the conjectures put forth by Koml\'os and by Beck-Fiala are $O\left(\sqrt{\log n} \right)$ and $O\left(\sqrt{t \log n} \right)$, respectively, both obtained by Banaszczyk~\cite{B98} in 1998.
+The best known upper bounds for the conjectures put forth by Koml\'os and by Beck-Fiala are $O\left(\sqrt{\log n} \right)$ and $O\left(\sqrt{t \log n} \right)$, respectively, both obtained by Banaszczyk~\cite{B98} in 1998\footnote{For the Beck-Fiala conjecture, see also~\cite{Bukh} for the currently best bound which is independent of $n$.}.
 Despite this partial progress, it seems that these two conjectures are out of reach of current techniques; consequently, the investigation of these conjectures in more hospitable settings, so to speak, is well-justified.

 One line of research that has attracted much attention of late calls for the determination of $\DISC(M)$ whenever $M$ is a random matrix; in this line of research one is interested in the so-called {\sl average-case} discrepancy or the discrepancy of {\sl typical} matrices, where `typical' depends on the specific distribution chosen for $M$.
 In this realm, we further distinguish between two strands of study; the first pertains to gaussian matrices\footnote{ Matrices with each entry an i.i.d. copy of $\mathcal{N}(\mu,\sigma^2)$; if $\mu = 0$ and $\sigma =1$, then the matrix is called a {\em standard} gaussian matrix.} and the second deals with discrete random matrices.